Is there a Retirement Visa for the United States?

 However, once the six months are up you must return to the United States as you are not a permanent resident.
 In addition, if you stay longer than six months you risk losing your provincial health care coverage and ties to Canada.

 If you are interested in retiring in the United States permanently, you can look into permanent residence in the United States.
 There are a number of different ways to obtain permanent residence in the United States, including having an employer or family member sponsor you for permanent residence.

-Another method that Canadian citizens can consider is are E-visas.
+Since there is no USA retirement visa, Canadians must consider other methods.
+One method that Canadian citizens can consider are E-visas.
 Canadians of retirement age may have enough net worth to make investments in a United States business, which could make them eligible for an E-Visa.
 For example, one could invest in a business and obtain an E-2 visa, which will allow you to remain in the United States for five years.
 In addition, this visa can be renewed which would allow you to remain in the US for longer.

 If you have a higher net worth, you could consider the E-B5 visa, which leads to permanent residency but requires a higher investment than the E2 visa.

 Do you want to retire in the United States?
 We can help you!
 Determining how you can retire in the United States is a complicated process, so speak with a licensed immigration lawyer before you make plans.
 Take our free assessment and someone will be in touch within 24 hours!

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.